 This past week I’ve been some kind of something.
-Pms at an all time high, plans for sewing were gonna put all my moodiness to ease!
-I mean what isn’t better than sewing time alone!!
-My hubs has been obsessed with the latest call of duty, and that’s perfect because it means minimal interruptions! 😂😂😂 Well despite the perfect set up for interruption free sewing, my sewjo must have also been pmsing, because well it fought me every step of the way.
+PMS at an all time high, I thought that plans for sewing were gonna put all my moodiness to ease!
+I mean what isn’t better than sewing time alone (my hubs has been obsessed with the latest Call of Duty, and that’s perfect because it means minimal interruptions! 😂😂😂).
+Well despite the perfect set up for interruption-free sewing, my sewjo must have also been PMSing, because well it fought me every step of the way.

-I had originally planned to finish up some red pants I started a week or so ago but remember the @sewcialists of instagram had challenged followers to share sewing stripes.
-I conveniently had a Ballard Top by Straight Stitch designs already cut out and it was a lovely lightweight sweater knit in a brown and black stripe!
+I had originally planned to finish up some red pants I started a week or so ago but remembered that the @sewcialists of Instagram had challenged followers to share sewing stripes.
+I conveniently had a Ballard Top by Straight Stitch Designs already cut out and it was a lovely lightweight sweater knit in a brown and black stripe!
 Already cut out waiting for me to sew it up!
 Yes please!
 Perfect Friday night!
 Dun dun duuuuun…. or so I thought.

 Well first I didn’t cut my neckband in the direction of most stretch so that didn’t work.
-Follow directions, my teacher voice told me.
-Seam ripper, or as I like to call it, my BFF needed to spend some time.
-I recut and tried again.
+Follow the directions, my teacher voice told me.
+Seam ripper–or as I like to call it, my BFF–needed to spend some time.
+I re-cut and tried again.
 This time I totally screwed myself on the serger.
 I was going way too fast.
 This made my neckband width all different measurements .
 It did not look good.
-So me and my BFF were hanging again.
+So me and my BFF were hanging out again.